Donders-Institute/hpc-utility/README.md

 ### Folder structure of the repository

 The repository holds a GO project.
-The folders are organized accordingly the [GO standard](https://github.com/golang-standards/project-layout).
+The folders are organized according to the [GO standard](https://github.com/golang-standards/project-layout).

 ### The `Makefile`